Put Your Head on My Shoulder (TV series)

 Put Your Head on My Shoulder (致我们暖暖的小时光 (Zhi wo men nuan nuan de xiao shi guang)) is a Chinese television series starring Xing Fei, Lin Yi, and Tang Xiaotian.
 The drama is based on Zhao Qianqian's novel of the same name, and was airing from April 10 until May 16, 2019 on Tencent Video, releasing 2 episodes every Wednesday and Thursday evening while VIP members got a 6-episode head start.
 A Thai Remake of the series, starring Thitipoom Tachaapaikun (New) and Nilawan Iamchuasawad (Kaimuk), was produced under the same name in 2021.

 Synopsis

-As Si Tu Mo (Xing Fei), an accounting student who wants to enter an advertising company's graduation nears, she is unsure about her future plans.
+Si Tu Mo (Xing Fei), an accounting student near graduation, who wants to enter an advertising company, is unsure about her future plans.
 Si Tu Mo likes Fu Pei (Tang Xiaotian), her childhood friend, but is constantly disappointed by his indecisiveness and unreliability.
 Si Tu Mo, on the other hand, tries out all sorts of things all the time, but is unable to make her own decisions.

 Her routine is suddenly shaken up when she meets a physics student, Gu Wei Yi (Lin Yi).
 While living at the dorm, she is forced by her mother to move into an apartment coincidentally owned by Gu Wei Yi's mother.
-Unbeknown to both, their mothers were classmates who thought their two children would make a good match and set them up.
+Unbeknownst to both, their mothers were classmates who thought their two children would make a good match and set them up.
+Though their relationship starts a little rocky, as they get to know each other, they realize they share more in common than they realized.
 Before they know it, the matched couple begins to fall in love.